dd32/td-gh-ex/readme.txt

 Instructions:
 - You can set the Slide Images, About  Heading, Featured Boxes Texts, Social Links from Appearance > Customize
+- Featured Boxes will come from the last 03 Sticky Posts in Free Version
+- Slider, About Section and Featured Boxes will be available when you will set a Page for the Front Page from Settings > Reading

 Changelog
 ============

+Version 1.2.1
+______________
+- Code Cleanup
+- Featured Boxs from Sticky Posts

 Version 1.2
 ______________